 As the plane started to descend, the brightest of blue came into view.
 Layers of turquoise and mysterious spots in the lagoon water, with a towering mountain rising out of the middle – wow!
 But wait, there’s something wrong.
 The plane appeared to swing away from the island, descending towards one of the small islets (motus) on the fringes of the lagoon.
 It turns out that the WWII runway is built on one of these motus, setting the scene for a spectacular arrival.
 There’s nothing like Maupiti to help you get over Moorea!

 The beauty of Maupiti hits you right as you exit the plane into the sleepy airport.
 You better have your sunglasses on because such bright water challenges your eyes.
 Kind of reminded me of stepping onto the beach in Zanzibar for the first time.
 I’m just at the airport and already loving this place!

 Maupiti lies at the very edge of the Society Islands archipelago.
-Its main island rises out of the waters of the warm lagoon and is only about 9km in circumference, making it such an easy island to explore by foot.
+Its main island rises out of the waters of the warm lagoon and is only about 9km in circumference, making it such an easy island to explore on foot.
 Guarding the lagoon, are a handful of small motus, where a few lucky islanders reside and where the bulk of the Maupiti’s fruit is grown – mostly grapefruit and coconut for export back to Tahiti.
 It’s really a postcard of an island as you can see but wait, there’s more.